Japan City Guides: Osaka 大阪

 Heading south and west from Shin-Osaka Station there are Shinkansen bullet train connections to Kobe, Hiroshima, Fukuoka and Okayama and on to Yamaguchi and Fukuoka (Hakata Station) for onward rail connections south in Kyushu on the Kyushu Shinkansen.

-Osaka has other rail connections to Kyoto (JR and Hanyku Lines from Umeda and Keihan Line from Yodoyabashi), Kobe (JR and Hankyu Lines from Umeda), Nagoya (Kintetsu from Namba & Tsuruhashi) and Nara (Kintetsu from Namba & Tsuruhashi).
+Osaka has other rail connections to Kyoto (JR and Hankyu Lines from Umeda and Keihan Line from Yodoyabashi), Kobe (JR and Hankyu Lines from Umeda), Nagoya (Kintetsu from Namba & Tsuruhashi) and Nara (Kintetsu from Namba & Tsuruhashi).

 Osaka Station City opened in 2011 and is the massive new development over the Osaka Station JR tracks.
-Osaka Station City includes a number of department stores (Isetan Mitsukoshi, Lucua, Daimaru), restaurants, as well as a multiplex cinema, the Hotel Granvia Osaka and serveral urban roof gardens.
+Osaka Station City includes a number of department stores (Isetan Mitsukoshi, Lucua, Daimaru), restaurants, as well as a multiplex cinema, the Hotel Granvia Osaka and several urban roof gardens.

 The Osaka Unlimited Pass (One-Day Pass; 2000 yen) and (Two-Day Pass; 2,700) both offer unlimited use of Osaka trains and buses in addition to admission to 24 attractions in the city.
 Passes can be purchased at the Visitors Information Center upon presentation of your passport.